 Home to school transport

 Some children and young people with SEND will be entitled to travel assistance to and from school.

 Read more about school transport for those with SEND.

-These are teachers who advise their schools on the best ways to identify and help children with extra needs.
-They work closely with families.
+These are school staff who advise their own schools on the best ways to identify and help children with extra needs.
+They work closely with families and external professionals.